 Springer spaniels are loyal and affectionate dogs who make great family pets.
 However, looking after a springer can be a challenging task – they need plenty of exercise and are prone to several diseases and ailments.

-Another thing to consider is how to bath a springer spaniel, as there is more to it than meets the eye, with their long ears and multi-layered fur.
+Another thing to consider is how to bath a springer spaniel, as there is more to it than meets the eye, with their long ears and double coat.
 It is important that you take good care of your dog, and so here are the best tips and tricks on how to bath a springer spaniel!

 What Do I Need to Bath My Springer Spaniel?